-Adventure is one of the main reasons why people visit Costa Rica.
-With over 20 different micro climates and an abundance of natural attractions, it’s easy to prepare an action packed itinerary.
+Outdoor adventure is one of the main reasons why people visit Costa Rica.
+With an abundance of natural attractions, it’s easy to prepare an action packed itinerary.
 Not to mention that Costa Rica is a fairly small country so you can be soaring over the cloud forest one day and scuba diving with sharks the next.

 Ziplining is the top must-do activity in Costa Rica because it’s known as the birthplace of the first zipline.
 You can find canopy tours all throughout the country but the best one is in Monteverde and Arenal because of the cloud/rain forest views.
 There is no feeling quite like gliding over the jungle for one whole kilometer!